The Brothers Grimm - collectors of fairy tales.

-Once the brothers saw the tales had found an audience with young readers, even though this had not been the readership they had envisaged, they, but mainly Wilhelm, began to ‘fix’ things, and although the spirit of the stories remained Grimm fairy tales themselves changed, slowly becoming less graphic and cruel and instead more charming, humorous and moral.
+Once the brothers saw the tales had found an audience with young readers, even though this had not been the readership they had envisaged, they, but mainly Wilhelm, began to "fix" things, and although the spirit of the stories remained Grimm fairy tales themselves changed.
+Slowly becoming less graphic and cruel and instead more charming, humorous and moral.

-Jacob Grimm was appointed court librarian to the King of Westphalia in Bad Wilhelmshoehe, Hesse, in 1808, and it was not until 1816 that he joined his brother in Kassel where William had been working at the library since 1814.
-The brothers stayed there until they moved, as a ‘double pack’, to the University of Goettingen, Lower Saxony, in 1830.
+In 1808 Jacob Grimm was appointed court librarian to the King of Westphalia in Bad Wilhelmshoehe, Hesse, and it was not until 1816 that he joined his brother in Kassel where William had been working at the library since 1814.
+The brothers stayed there until they moved as a "double pack" to the University of Goettingen, Lower Saxony, in 1830.

-The first of what was to be many editions of Brothers Grimm tales was published in 1812, and 'Kinder-und Hausmaerchen', Tales of Children and the Home, is filled with stories passed down orally for generations and gathered from many different regions.
+The first of what was to be many editions of Brothers Grimm tales was published in 1812, and "Kinder-und Hausmaerchen", "Tales of Children and the Home", is filled with stories passed down orally for generations and gathered from many different regions.

-In its preface was written ‘Perhaps it was just the right time to record these tales, as those who should have been preserving them are becoming rarer,’ and ‘All of these tales contain the essence of German myth, which was deemed forever lost.’
+"Perhaps it was just the right time to record these tales, as those who should have been preserving them are becoming rarer", and "All of these tales contain the essence of German myth, which was deemed forever lost".

-At the same time the Grimm brothers knew that their folktales existed in similar versions in other European countries, so were not wholly German, and in later editions of their book they added that the tales could be ‘at home everywhere’.
+At the same time the Grimm brothers knew that their folktales existed in similar versions in other European countries, so were not wholly German, and in later editions of their book they added that the tales could be "at home everywhere".

-Nevertheless the German fairytale tradition has been created.
+Nevertheless the German fairy tale tradition has been created.

-'The Tales of Children and the Home' was followed between 1816 and 1818 by two volumes of German Legends, 'Deutsche Sagen', as well as a study into the history of early literature, Old German Forests, 'Altdeutsche Waelder'.
+"The Tales of Children and the Home" was followed between 1816 and 1818 by two volumes of "German Legends", Deutsche Sagen, as well as a study into the history of early literature, "Old German Forests", Altdeutsche Wälder.

-At the time there was no ‘Germany’, the Holy Roman Empire, of which much of what is now Germany had been the heart, had only recently been dissolved and the area consisted of 39 small to medium sized states, independently ruled by an assortment of Royal Families, where the only thing they all had in common was their language.
+At the time there was no "Germany", the Holy Roman Empire, of which much of what is now Germany had been the heart, had only recently been dissolved and the area was composed of 39 small to medium sized states.
+Independently ruled by an assortment of Royal Families the only thing they all had in common was their language.

-Researching forgotten roots, the brothers Grimm had originally immersed themselves in the study of Old German which had then developed in the direction of all things Germanic, anything that might help to forge a common German consciousness, hoping their writings would help towards creating a sense of German identity.
+Researching forgotten roots the brothers Grimm had originally immersed themselves in the study of Old German, which had then developed in the direction of all things Germanic and anything that might help to forge a common German consciousness, hoping their writings would help towards creating a sense of "German identity".

-Their work on sagas, myths, ancient laws, the origin of words and grammar laid the foundation of German Studies, and another major undertaking, the Deutsche Woerterbuch.
-A complete dictionary of the German language, which they began in 1838, and was not completed until 1960, was in fact their most important project and their intention was to trace the origin of every word.
-‘The force of language forms nations and holds them together, without such a bond they would fall apart’, was Jakob’s reasoning.
+Their work on sagas, myths, ancient laws, the origin of words and grammar laid the foundation of German Studies, and another major undertaking, the 'Deutsche Wörterbuch'.
+A complete dictionary of the German language, which they began in 1838 and was not completed until 1960, was in fact their most important project and their intention was to trace the origin of every word.
+"The force of language forms nations and holds them together, without such a bond they would fall apart", was Jakob’s reasoning.

-Both brothers had become professors at the University of Berlin, and died there while working on their dictionary: Wilhelm on December 16,1859, after completing the letter D; and Jacob four years later, on September 20, 1863, having completed A, B, C and E, and, it is said, he was working on 'Frucht' (fruit) when he collapsed at his desk.
+Both brothers had become professors at the University of Berlin, and died there while working on their dictionary: Wilhelm on December 16,1859, after completing the letter D; and Jacob four years later, on September 20, 1863, having completed A, B, C and E, and, it is said, he was working on "Frucht" fruit, when he collapsed at his desk.

 ILLUSTRATIONS: The Brothers Grimm, Jakob Grimm (right), Wilhelm Grimm (left), 1855.
 Artist Elisabeth Jerichau Baumann 1819-1881, Displayed in National Gallery, Berlin - 'Ashputtel/Cinderella' from Grimm’s Household Tales, Date 1912, New York Public Library, edited by Robert Anning Bell - Title page of first volume ‘Deutsches Woerterbuch’, by Brothers Grimm, 1854, scanned by Raimond Spekking - All courtesy de.Wikipedia.

-Content copyright © 2019 by Francine McKenna.
+Content copyright © 2019 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.